About STIL

 • Customization of shallow parsing to domain-specific text analytics (bio-informatics, medicine, newswire, spontaneous speech).

-• Customization of text analytics to domain-specific needs (intelligence, business document management, cultural heritage).
+• Customization of text analytics to domain-specific needs (intelligence, business document management, cultural heritage, humanities research).

 For further information on consultancy and software licenses, contact stil@uvt.nl.